TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 8/Mark 8.36.md

 ---

-For what doth it profit a man, to gain the whole world, and forfeit his life?
+For what does it profit a man, to gain the whole world, and forfeit his life?